Table of Contents

 - Catabolic Pathways (Degradation)

-- Break down complex structures into simpler ones.
+- Break complex molecules into simpler ones.

 - Release energy.